monicaivanov/QR-code-component/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
+- Grid

 ### What I learned

-I learned how to use git with VS code, flexbox, and responsive design.
+I learned how to use git with VS code, flexbox, grid and responsive design.
 Also how to add Google fonts.

 ### Continued development